desertSniper87/digitalgarden/src/site/notes/knowledge_base/obsidian/digitalgarden/index.html.md

 Hello I am Samidhya Sarker.

-This is where I keep my notes for sharing with others.
+This is where I keep my notes for my studies and sharing with others.

 [My homepage/blog](https://www.torsho.me/)